Victoria named Canada’s best small city – Victoria News

-Victoria has been ranked the best small city in Canada by a multinational advisory company that specializes in real estate, tourism and economic development.
+Victoria has been ranked the best small city in Canada by a multinational advisory company that specializes in tourism, real estate and economic development.

 For the purposes of the rankings, Resonance Consultancy defined a small city as one that had a metropolitan population of less than 200,000.

-The scoring was based on 32 factors which were placed into one of six core categories — place, product, programming, people, prosperity, and promotion.
+The scoring was based on 32 factors, placed into one of six core categories — place, product, programming, people, prosperity and promotion.

 “Place” evaluated the city’s physical characteristics including weather, traffic, and air quality; “product” looked at institutions and infrastructure such as bike paths and education systems; “programming” surveyed entertainment and dining across a variety of target markets; “people” accounted for the population and demographics taking note of factors such as diversity and educational attainment; “prosperity” considered household income levels and inequality, employment statistics, and poverty rates; lastly, “promotion” was based on how people engaged with the city on the internet.